zandigohar/ABAQUS/README.md

 	          Licensing: SIMULIA FlexNet with "27011@localhost" as License Server 1 Working Directory: /var/tmp (default)
-            *Note: The installation may get stuck for a while, especifically when the file removal process begins, you may cancel isntallation and still get your installation completed.
+            *Note: The installation may get stuck for a while, especifically when the file removal process begins, you may cancel installation and still get your installation completed.

   Step 4: SOFTWARE RUN
       To run, use the following command: